IBM/telco-network-cloud-drivers/content/reference/cicdhub-software.md

 NOTE: once installed the onus is on the hosting company to maintain the set of tools, keeping them patch current and secure.
 {{%/note %}}

-The ALM team will, on a best effort basis maintain the CI/CD Hub on GitHub and we encourage the wider community to contribute to the project to both maintain and evolve the set of deployment scripts.
+The TNCO team will, on a best effort basis maintain the CI/CD Hub on GitHub and we encourage the wider community to contribute to the project to both maintain and evolve the set of deployment scripts.

 ### Backup and restore of repository content